jlangch/venice/README.md

 ## REPL

-Venice comes with a simple REPL that does not provide command line editing.
+Venice comes with a simple REPL.

 Start the REPL with `java -jar venice.jar`